 Modern Foreign Languages

-Our Modern Foreign Languages Subject Leaders are: Miss Barnes and Miss Proctor
+Our Modern Foreign Languages Subject Leader is: Miss Proctor

 As foreign language learners, we will develop a keen interest on learning the French language and culture.
 By exposing children to this language, we will promote enthusiasm and respect for different languages and countries, allowing children to play a valuable part in the global society.
 We will endeavour to provide children with the necessary skills of: listening, speaking, reading and writing, to allow children to apply their knowledge into different contexts.
 Consequently, we aim to lay the foundations of future language learning and inspire a love for language.